angristan/awesome-stars/README.md

 - [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - [TinyDB--Android-Shared-Preferences-Turbo](https://github.com/kcochibili/TinyDB--Android-Shared-Preferences-Turbo) - This class simplifies calls to SharedPreferences in a line of code.
 It can also do more like: saving a list of Strings, ints, and saving images.
 All in 1 line of code!
 - [android-app](https://github.com/wallabag/android-app) - Android application to read your articles saved in your wallabag.
 You can also easily add new articles.
-- [Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) - [v2 sources released!]
-No clever tagline needed
+- [Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) - No clever tagline needed
 - [AmazeFileManager](https://github.com/TeamAmaze/AmazeFileManager) - Material design file manager for Android
 - [dropwizard](https://github.com/dropwizard/dropwizard) - A damn simple library for building production-ready RESTful web services.
 - [NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.